 Based on the relevant decree by the Greek Ministry of Health addressing precautionary measures in response to COVID-19, all academic institutions are to suspend classroom courses.
-As a result, ACT’s courses will be mediated via electronic means.
+As a result, ACT’s courses and services are mediated via electronic means.

 For the latest guidance for students, faculty and staff, please follow the link below.